ChauhanZeee/User-Management-System/README.md

-# Spring Project that is a User management system
+# User management system, it is a Spring Project using java language.
 ## The user will have the following attribute
 ##### UserId,
 ##### UserName,